samjvsutcliffe/pycbg/doc/index.rst

 Preprocessing
 =============

-Preprocessing a MPM simulation for CB-Geo consists in creating several input files :
+Preprocessing a MPM simulation for CB-Geo consists in creating several input files:

  - a mesh file, where the positions of all nodes and their interconnections are described.
 Pycbg saves it under the name `mesh.msh`.
 Can be created using the :py:class:`Mesh<pycbg.preprocessing.Mesh>` object.
  - a particles file, where the initial positions of all material points are specified.
 Pycbg saves it under the name `particles.txt`.
 Can be created using the :py:class:`Particles<pycbg.preprocessing.Particles>` object.